If we repeatedly let our mind take us to hell, eventually it won’t let us come back

 Addicts often live in their own mental hell.
 Their mind subjects them to tormenting emotions: unbearable cravings, crippling self-flagellation, utter hopelessness.

 We may not be addicts, but our mind too can take us to hell, which can connote both a level of reality and a level of consciousness.
 Pertinently, the Bhagavad-gita (16.21) identifies lust, anger and greed as the gates to hell.
-A lusty mind conjures hellish fantasies about how we may enjoy sensual liaisons; an angry mind conjures how we may destroy our enemies; and a greedy mind conjures how we may connive to get immense wealth.
+A lusty mind fantasizes how to enjoy illicit sensual liaisons; an angry mind fantasizes how to cold-bloodedly destroy one’s enemies; a greedy mind fantasizes how to unethically get immense wealth.
 If we entertain such fantasies, we unwittingly let our consciousness enter hell, albeit temporarily.
 Each successive time we entertain those fantasies, we go deeper and longer into hell.
 Eventually, when life presents an opportunity to act out one of those fantasies, we succumb.
-And once a dark fantasy transmogrifies into a hard reality, we get sucked into a web of delusion, deception and degradation – we are trapped in hell.
+And once a dark fantasy transmogrifies into a gory reality, we get sucked into a web of delusion, deception and degradation – we are trapped in hell.

 Think it over: